automl/FOB/README.md

 ### How to run an experiment

 Make sure you have the conda environment set up and activated.
 Then you write an `experiment.yaml` (can be named differently) where you specify which optimizer and task you want to use.
-Everything can be a list if you want to use multiple.
+Every value can also be a list of values if you want to perform a gridsearch over them (more details below).

 As an example we use this `experiment.yaml`:
 ```yaml